rmit-teamPi/projectpi_documentation/Portfolio/Architecture.rst

 The above table details the hardware components used to create the Punnet of Berries compute cluster.

+Once the switch has been set up and each Raspberry Pi has been connected by an ethernet cable, the Master Pi should be turned on first.
+The operating system takes approximately 10 seconds to initiate.
+When the master has turned on, the slaves can be turned on.

 -------------
 System Design
 -------------